JSJitsu/ai-battle-website/PRESS-RELEASE.md

 Javascript Battle is:

-Easy to enter
+1. Easy to enter
-Really Fun
+2. Really Fun
-A great way to:
+3. A great way to:
--Practice/improve your javascript skills
+  * Practice/improve your javascript skills
--Get exposure to AI
+  * Get exposure to AI